RoboSense-LiDAR/rslidar_sdk/doc/intro/parameter_intro.md

 ## 3 Example

-Here are two examples for one LiDAR and three LiDAR configure files.
+Here are two example configure files for one LiDAR and three LiDAR configure files.
 Please adjust the specific parameters according to your own case.

 - Online connect one LiDAR & Send point cloud to ROS